Juvederm Pros and Cons

 Cons of Juvederm

-As mentioned already, Juvederm isn’t a permanent fix towards a youthful appearance.
-Juvederm can provide you with a younger look for up to about 12-18 months and would need a follow up mainatainence.
+As mentioned already, Juvederm isn’t a permanent fix for a youthful appearance.
+Juvederm can provide you with a younger look for up to about 12-18 months and would need follow-up maintenance.
 Juvederm is mostly priced by the syringe.
 Filling out the nasolabial folds will in all likelihood take 2 syringes, with one syringe being in the region of $500 to $600, with the thicker versions such as Juvederm Ultra Plus costing slightly more.

 Liven your Looks

-Dr. Fazylova and Staff at ReBalance of Radiance Aesthetic & Wellness of NYC strive to provide a holistic, aesthetic and individualized care to help you on your journey to a better health and vibrant appearance.
+Dr. Fazylova and Staff at ReBalance of Radiance Aesthetics & Wellness of NYC strive to provide holistic, aesthetic, and individualized care to help you on your journey to a better health and vibrant appearance.